-- Reset the AP to it's default factory-shipped configuration - Clear the AP internal storage including all configuration files
+- Reset the AP to it's default factory-shipped configuration - Clear the AP's internal storage including all configuration files

-To use the mode button, press, and keep pressed, the mode button on the access point during the AP boot cycle.
-Wait until the AP status LED changes to Amber.
+To use the mode button, press, and keep pressed, the mode button on the access point during the AP's boot cycle.
+Wait until the AP's status LED changes to Amber.
 During this, the AP console shows a seconds counter, counting the number of seconds the mode button is pressed.
 Then:

-- To reset the AP to default factory-shipped configuration, keep the mode button pressed for less than 20 seconds.
-The AP configuration files are cleared. - This resets all configuration settings to factory defaults, including passwords, encryption keys, the IP address, and the SSID.
-However, the regulatory domain provisioning is not reset. - To clear the AP internal storage, including all configuration files, keep the mode button pressed for more than 20 seconds, but less than 60 seconds. - The AP status LED changes from Amber to Red, and all the files in the AP storage directory are cleared.
+- To reset the AP to it's default factory-shipped configuration, keep the mode button pressed for less than 20 seconds.
+The AP's configuration files are cleared. - This resets all configuration settings to factory defaults, including passwords, WEP keys, the IP address, and the SSID.
+However, the regulatory domain provisioning is not reset. - To clear the AP's internal storage, including all configuration files, keep the mode button pressed for more than 20 seconds, but less than 60 seconds. - The AP's status LED changes from Amber to Red, and all the files in the AP's storage directory are cleared.
+This also removes any regulatory domain provisioning made previously.